metomi/rose/sphinx/tutorial/rose/suites.rst

          touch rose-suite.conf

-      You now have a rose suite configuration.
+      You now have a Rose suite configuration.
 A :rose:file:`rose-suite.conf` file does not need to have anything in it but it is required to run :ref:`command-rose-suite-run`.